cherryservers/cloud-provider-cherry/README.md

 * Source IP to use when communicating with peer, default annotation `cherryservers.com/bgp-peers-{{n}}-src-ip`
 * CIDR of the private network range in the project which this node is part of, default annotation `cherryservers.com/network-4-private`

-These annotation names can be overridden, if you so choose, using the options in [Configuration][Configuration].
+These annotation names can be overridden, if you so choose, using the options in [configuration](#Configuration).

 Note that the annotations for BGP peering are a _pattern_.
 There is one annotation per data point per peer, following the pattern `cherryservers.com/bgp-peers-{{n}}-<info>`, where: